Friday, January 29, 2016

 These new facilities are a great addition to everyday life on the island.

-Photo from FaceBook Folk Dancers' Congress
+Photo Folk Dancers' Congress

 It was a very well-mannered group comprised of dance troupes from various parts of Mexico.

-They lined up quietly at seven in the morning for breakfast, then again for lunch plus practiced a few dance routines in the late afternoon.
-We hardly knew they were there, except for the enticing aromas wafting across the street exciting our taste buds.
+They lined up quietly at seven in the morning for breakfast, then again for lunch, plus practiced a few dance routines in the late afternoon.
+We hardly knew they were there, except for the enticing aromas wafting across the street, exciting our taste buds.

 Playa Norte

-On a grander scale, tourism is up, way up, with an estimated two million visitors coming to enjoy the island amenities and our annual festivals: Island Time Music and Fishing Festival, the summer Whale Shark Festival, and the Caribbean Culture Festival.
-Two of the most popular beaches on the island, Playa Norte, and Playa Centro have been designated as world-class Blue Flag beaches.
-Those beaches must be maintained to a higher standard of cleanliness, with toilets available, and garbage and animal poop cleaned up on a daily basis.
-Music, food, entertainment combined with sun, sand and surf!
+Two of the most popular beaches on the island, Playa Norte and Playa Centro, have been designated as world-class Blue Flag beaches.
+Those beaches must be maintained to a higher standard of cleanliness, with toilets available, and garbage and animal poop cleaned up daily.
+Music, food, entertainment, combined with sun, sand, and surf!
 It doesn’t get much better than that.

 Carnaval

-Separate from the “created” celebrations the Mexican culture has several annual events that are always interesting, such as Carnaval in February or March, Santa Semana – Holy Week (Easter) in March or April depending on the Catholic Church calendar, The Flowery Cross celebration in May, Independence Day in mid-September, Day of the Dead celebrations late October and into early November, and Revolution Day parade in mid-November.
+Separate from the “created” celebrations the Mexican culture has several annual events that are always interesting, such as Carnaval in February or March, Santa Semana Holy Week (Easter) in March or April depending on the Catholic Church calendar, The Flowery Cross celebration in May, Independence Day in mid-September, Day of the Dead celebrations late October and into early November, and Revolution Day parade in mid-November.

 Kindergarten parade - Independence Day

-By that time we are at the end of the year and the calendar has rolled around into Christmas celebrations, with parades, parties and processions.
+By that time, we are at the end of the year and the calendar has rolled around into Christmas celebrations, with parades, parties, and processions.

 So, we are off to a great start with the New Year.
-Happy, healthy, enjoying life, and resolution free for 2016!
+Happy, healthy, enjoying life, and resolution-free for 2016!

 Happy New Year / Próspero Año Nuevo

-Thomas the Cat, Sparky & Perla
+Lawrie & Lynda, Thomas the Cat, Sparky, & Perla

 Happy New Year from all of us!